Fotolia/vizir/README.md

 ## Metrics, graphs and dashboards definition

-Vizir provides a comprehensive DSL to define metrics, graphs and dashboards (each one being a set of one or more of the previous).
+Vizir provides a comprehensive Ruby DSL to define metrics, graphs and dashboards (each one being a set of one or more of the previous).

 It comes with a set of definitions, stored in `lib/definitions/<provider>`, the only provider being "collectd" at the moment.